Introduction

 Discuss End-of-Life Wishes

-Have open and honest conversations about your loved one's preferences for care: People with LBD may not be able to make decisions or communicate their wishes when they are very sick or dying.
-You can help them by talking to them about what they want and don't want for their care while they can still tell you.
-You can also help them make an advance directive, a document that tells the doctors and nurses what to do if they can't speak for themselves.
-You can also choose someone to be their healthcare proxy, who can decide for them if they can't.
+Have open and honest conversations about your loved one’s preferences for care: People with LBD may not be able to make decisions or communicate their wishes when they are very sick or dying.
+You can help them by talking to them about what they want and don’t want for their care while they can still tell you.
+You can also help them make an advance directive, a document that describes what the doctors and nurses should do if they can’t speak for themselves.
+You can also choose someone to be their healthcare proxy, who can decide for them if they can’t.

 Pain and Symptom Management